 If you want to feel as though you’ve stepped back to a bygone age, this is most definitely the place for you.
 It’s like being on the set of Brideshead Revisited.

-Just one word of warning; the beans on toast are exorbitantly expensive — particularly as they do not come with butter.
+Just one word of warning; if you have small people with you — as we did — the beans on toast are exorbitantly expensive.
+Particularly as they do not come with butter.

 But, apart from that, the Bath Spa Hotel is —in the immortal words of Mary Poppins — practically perfect in every way.